Warp To Me Rookie Guide

 HQ states which system is the HQ incursion system

 Dock-up states which NPC Station you should dock in during this incursion.
 Note that this dock-up is the closest station to the HQ system, most of the time in the HQ system, but sometimes it is one or two jumps away when the HQ system doesn't have an NPC Station.

 Status states the current status of the fleet.
-When set to Forming or Running, the fleet is actively seeking new pilots!
+Currently the Waitlist is where Fleet Statuses will be posted.

 If you ever happen to lose track of the information in any MOTD you can always refresh it by clicking the cog/gear icon (in your channel window) -> click Reload MOTD (the very first option).

 Before joining a Warp To Me Fleet you should change a few settings that aren't set by default.

 CSPA is a mandatory isk charge to any pilot attempting to contact you, either by private conversations, mail, or fleet invites.
 This is an attempt by CCP to prevent spam to new players.
 By default, this is set to 0 Isk (it used to be 2,950 Isk), but we still need you to verify it is 0 Isk.
 Fleet Commanders will not invite you to fleet unless CSPA is 0 Isk in the mail settings.

 An efficient form of communication that our Fleet Commanders use are tags, to show which targets to shoot.
 By default, this column on your overview is not visible.
 To add the column, open your overview settings and navigate to the columns tab.
 Check the Tag column and drag it towards the top.

 Furthermore, if you do not have an overview that is set up to see the Sansha and the incursion sites, it is highly suggested that you either ask for one in Warp To Me Incursions chat that is specifically designed for incursions or create one yourself in the overview settings: